parsa-epfl/cloudsuite/docs/benchmarks/web-serving.md

 These images are automatically built using the mentioned Dockerfiles available on the `parsa-epfl/cloudsuite` [GitHub repo][repo].

 ### IP Addresses ###
-Assign explicit IP address of the host running a particular server throughout this documentation.
+Please note that all IP addresses should refer to the explicit IP address of the host server running each container.

 ### Starting the database server ####
 To start the database server, you have to first `pull` the server image.
 To `pull` the server image use the following command: